Unit 1 - Practice Quiz

 37 What does the 'async' keyword do when placed before a function?

-A. It makes the function run in a separate thread
+A. It ensures the function returns a Promise

 38 The 'await' keyword can only be used inside which type of function?